nagarjuna281/dockerwebapp/README.md

 - SonarQube requires Java; Eclipse Temurin plugin ensures compatibility.
 - DockerHub credentials must be securely stored in Jenkins credentials manager.
 ```

----

-Would you like me to also add a **diagram of the pipeline flow** (in ASCII or Markdown style) so the README visually shows how the forked repo moves through each stage?